datamate-rethink-it/seamate/README.md

 The custom CSS field in the Branding box can be used to manipulate any other CSS classes not addressed by Seamate.
 Any specification must be made in [common CSS syntax](https://www.w3schools.com/css/css_syntax.asp).

 ## Installation
+Before proceeding with the installation, we recommend backing up the Seahub folder in the current Seafile Server folder ~/seafile-server-latest/.

 ### FTP
-0. Safety first: Go to the current Seafile Server folder ~/seafile-server-latest/ and backup the seahub folder (~200MB)
-1. Download Seamate and unzip to find several folders
+1. Download seamate_1.0_x86-64.zip from GitHub and unzip the file to find several folders
 2. Copy the content of the folder which fits your Seafile version into ~/seafile-server-latest/ - some new files are created, some overwritten (disregard the other folders)
 3. Restart seahub

-### Bash
+### SSH/Bash
-...
+1. Log in as Seafile user (= the user that runs Seafile; this user can but need not be "seafile")
+2. Change directory to the current Seafile Server folder ~/seafile-server-latest/
+3. Wget the seamate_1.0_x86-64.zip from GitHub
+4. Unzip the downloaded file and confirm the prompts to replace existing files ('A' confirms all prompts)
+5. Restart seahub
+6. Delelete

+If you have downloaded/unzipped the file with another user than the Seafile user, you have to change ownership to the Seafile user manually.

 ## Change log
 ### Seamate 1.0 (DATE)